Tag: mystery

 “But I am like a flourishing olive tree in the house of God…” Psalm 52:8 (CSB)

 Being and becoming a flourishing olive tree should be our goal.
 We, of course, are not trees.
 We are, however, treasured creations of God that God helps to nurture into Christ-like human beings.
 There is that tension, though, about what God to us.
-The Wesleyan holds that God does not force us, yet without the Holy working in us, we are doomed to be the same.
+The Wesleyan holds that God does not force us, yet without the Spirit working in us, we are doomed to be the same.
 How it works is a .
 The theologians of many traditions (not just the Wesleyan) continue to robustly discuss this.
 This is not bad.
 It is often distracting though.

 The tree…